Sinazongwe

 Sinazongwe is a town in the Southern Province of Zambia, lying on the north shore of Lake Kariba.
-It was constructed in the 1950s as a local administrative centre, while its main industry now is kapenta fishing.
-It is also home to a lighthouse and an airstrip, while ferries sail to Chete Island.
+It was founded in the 1950s as a local administrative centre, while its main industry now is kapenta fishing.
+It is home to a lighthouse and an airstrip, while ferries sail to Chete Island.

 Sinazongwe also boasts The Houseboat Company.
-Sinazongwe is a fast developing area in Zambia.

-Sinazongwe is accessible nearly all year round.
-Access is by tar road from Batoka (which is between Pemba and Choma) and by 17 km of gravel road just outside Sinazeze Town.
+Sinazongwe is accessible by tar road from Batoka (which is between Pemba and Choma) and by 17 km of gravel road just outside Sinazeze town.
 The nearest airstrip is approximately 6 km from Sinazongwe.
 The nearest large hospital is at Maamba which is about a 40-minute drive from Sinazongwe; however, there is a small hospital in Sinazongwe as well as a local clinic.

-Sinazongwe is only a three-and-a-half-hour drive from Livingstone and three-and-a-half-hour drive from Zambia's capital, Lusaka, therefore giving it good access to an international airport from either direction as well as to one of the seven-wonders of the world: Victoria Falls, Livingstone.